Deduktiva/magnolia-python/Python/Doc/c-api/descriptor.rst

 "Descriptors" are objects that describe some attribute of an object.
 They are found in the dictionary of type objects.

+..
+XXX document these!

 .. c:var:: PyTypeObject PyProperty_Type

    The type object for the built-in descriptor types.

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyDescr_NewGetSet(PyTypeObject *type, struct PyGetSetDef *getset)

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyDescr_NewMember(PyTypeObject *type, struct PyMemberDef *meth)

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyDescr_NewMethod(PyTypeObject *type, struct PyMethodDef *meth)

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyDescr_NewWrapper(PyTypeObject *type, struct wrapperbase *wrapper, void *wrapped)

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyDescr_NewClassMethod(PyTypeObject *type, PyMethodDef *method)

-   .. versionadded:: 2.3

 .. c:function:: int PyDescr_IsData(PyObject *descr)

-   Return true if the descriptor objects *descr* describes a data attribute, or false if it describes a method.  *descr* must be a descriptor object; there is no error checking.
+   Return non-zero if the descriptor objects *descr* describes a data attribute, or ``0`` if it describes a method.  *descr* must be a descriptor object; there is no error checking.

-   .. versionadded:: 2.2

 .. c:function:: PyObject* PyWrapper_New(PyObject *, PyObject *)

-   .. versionadded:: 2.2